Inference of a time delay in stochastic systems: Numerical procedure

 Figure~\ref{fig:differencing_method_numerical} presents exemplary data for systems with attractive and repulsive harmonic time-delayed feedback which both behave diffusively, especially in the long time limit.
 The cyan and red data correspond to PSD computed by directly applying the Fourier transform to the nonstationary positional data.

-We observe a shift of compared to the analytical expectation that is hardly visible in the PSD but becomes apparent in the $\omega^2$PSD.
-While for averaging over a small number of noise realizations this shift is lost in noise, when averaging over a larger number of noise realizations the shift becomes obvious.
+We observe a shift compared to the analytical expectation that is hardly visible in the PSD but becomes apparent in $\omega^2$PSD.
+While when averaging over a small number of noise realizations, this shift is lost in noise, when averaging over a larger number of noise realizations, the shift becomes obvious.

 The reason behind this behavior can be understood when considering that we are taking the Fourier transform of a (within the observation period) not strictly ergodic and certainly non-stationary quantity.
 More specifically, the time series is non-stationary since the variance of the position grows over time.
 Changing the temporal resolution or the length of the trajectory only has a small effect on the observed shift.
 The observed shift can intuitively be understood as follows: In a stationary system (assuming zero mean and constant variance), the position will (more or less) fluctuate around zero, given that the observation window is long enough.
 However, if the process is not stationary in the sense that the variance grows as a function of time, in some realizations, the position will be positive (or negative) for a significant part of the observation time.
 When taking the Fourier transform of such a trajectory, it will be somewhat biased.
 If we took the average over noise realizations now, we could expect this bias to average out over different realizations.
 However, following the definition of the PSD~\eqref{eq:naPSD_definition} we compute the square modulus of the Fourier transform of the position before applying the noise average.
-For a stationary process, this does not matter, but in our case, the bias can now not be averaged out but rather accumulates and depends on the variance of the process and how much of the observation period will be uninterruptedly spent on one side of the mean position.
+For a stationary process, this does not matter.
+However, in our case, the bias can not be averaged out but rather accumulates and depends on the variance of the process and how much of the observation period will be uninterruptedly spent on one side of the mean position.
 We therefore have to approach the problem differently and make the time series stationary before even computing the Fourier transform in order to obtain results that match our analytical expectation.

 To this end, we use the differencing method, that is, instead of using the positions as time series, we consider the positional difference over a fixed time interval $\Delta t$.
 This is a textbook technique from time series analysis \cite{shumwayTimeSeriesAnalysis2017} to make non-stationary time series stationary.
 For our case, instead of computing the Fourier transform of the position we rather compute the Fourier transform of the positional difference, i.e.,